ANAMTA-12/TEAM-ROVERX/LOcalRepo/Bash scripting.md

 x.The echo command is used to display text or variables in the terminal.

+xi.The $ symbol is used to access the value of the variable.

 ![WhatsApp Image 2025-06-11 at 21 39 22_0e2b3953](https://github.com/user-attachments/assets/e509d193-2ee3-4234-82ba-4c2b4d030083)
 In the above code i have created a file named himom.sh which basically tells hi mom.